 m2r command converts markdown file to rst format.

 Then you will find your_document.rst in the same directory.

-Instantiate M2R class and call with markdown text.
+Import m2r.convert function and call it with markdown text.
 Then it will return converted text.

 Or, use parse_from_file function to load markdown file and obtain converted text.

 This is an example of setup.py to write README in markdown, and publish it to PyPI as rst format.

 readme_file = os.path.join(os.path.dirname(os.path.abspath(__file__)), 'README.md') try: from m2r import parse_from_file readme = parse_from_file(readme_file) except ImportError: # m2r may not be installed in user environment with open(readme_file) as f: readme = f.read() setup( ..., long_description=readme, ..., )

 In your conf.py, add the following lines.